penrose/penrose/tutorial/tutorial-p1.md

 # Part 1: Penrose Basics
 This is the first diagram we will make together.
-This is the equivalent of the ```python print("Hello World")``` program for Penrose.
-To
+This is the equivalent of the ```print("Hello World")``` program for Penrose.
+To make any mathematical diagram, we first need to be able to put down some **shapes** we want.
+In this tutorial, we will learn about how to build a triple (`.dsl`, `.sub`, `.sty`) for a simple diagram of two circles.

 ## Table of Contents
 * [Goal]()